McRonaah/McRonaah/README.md

 :desktop_computer: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nairobi, Kenya.

-- :telescope: I’m working as a Software Engineer and an open-source contributer.
+-:telescope: I’m working as a Software Engineer and an open-source contributer.
-- :seedling: Exploring Technical Content & Blog Writing.
+- 💬 Ask me about JavaScript, Reactjs, Ruby & Ruby on rails.
-- 🔭 I’m currently working on HTML, CSS, JavaScript, Reactjs, Ruby & Ruby on rails.
+- 🔭 I’m currently working on TypeScript and AngularJs
 - 👯 I’m looking to collaborate on Frontend Development
-- 💬 Ask me about HTML, CSS & Reactjs
+- :seedling: I do bloging & exploring Technical writing.
 - 📫 How to reach me: email: ronaldcheruiyot342@gmail.com

 :hammer_and_wrench: Languages and Tools :